bizzaccelerator/classification_of_consumer_behaviour/deployment_instructions.md

 - Open a terminal and navigate to the desired folder.
 - Clone the repository:

-> git clone https://github.com/bizzaccelerator/corn-yield-prediction.git cd your-repo-name
+> git clone https://github.com/bizzaccelerator/classification_of_consumer_behaviour.git cd your-repo-name

 ### _3. Build the Docker Image:_

 - Ensure Docker is running.
 - Build the Docker image:

-> docker build -t corn-yield-prediction:latest .
+> docker build -t classification-users:latest .

+## To test the service locally.

 ### _4. Run the Application:_

 - Start a container:

-> docker run -d -p 9696:9696 --name corn-yield-app corn-yield-prediction:latest
+> docker run -d -p 9696:9696 --name classification-app classification-user:latest

 ### _5. Access the application:_